Aging Workforce – How Injuries, Claims, Outcomes Change with Age – Dr. Bogdan Savych

-The age distribution of the workforce is projected to change in the next 10 years.
+The age distribution of the aging workforce is projected to change in the next 10 years.
 The large cohort of baby boomers will have largely retired, shifting the age distribution toward younger workers.

 In this session, we will help frame the potential impact of this shift on the workers’ compensation system by providing a multi-dimensional picture of how claim characteristics and outcomes vary with age.
 In particular, we will examine how injury rates, claim costs, contributors to claim costs (such as utilization of medical care, and duration of disability), and outcomes differ by age.